itsyouonline/eng_gotests/capnp_benchmarks/README.md

 This repo holds 3 implementation of the same simple RPC server.
 There is an implementation in go, nim and python.
 The original repo can be found [here](https://docs.greenitglobe.com/rnd/capnp_bechmarks).
-More detailed information can be found in the respective directories
+More detailed information can be found in the respective directories, for example [go](go)

 ## Purpose: